awinogrodzki/next-firebase-auth-edge/README.md

 Below is example implementation of custom AuthProvider component that handles the calling of authentication endpoints.

-`GET /api/login` endpoint can be called on `onIdTokenChanged` Firebase Authentication browser client event
+`GET /api/login` endpoint should be called with firebase token (see examples below).
+It responds with `Set-Cookie` header containing encrypted cookies.

-`GET /api/logout` endpoint can be called any time.
+`GET /api/logout` removes authentication cookies.
 Make sure to sign out the user from firebase before clearing the cookies.

 You can see a working demo at [next-firebase-auth-edge-static-demo.vercel.app](https://next-firebase-auth-edge-static-demo.vercel.app/)